A Salford hospice will be forever grateful to a group of Mancunians after their charity bike ride from Barcelona to Manchester.

-In Uttoxeter, a whip-round at The Blythe came to £190, the generosity of people was there for all to see.
+In Uttoxeter, for example. a whip-round at The Blythe came to £190.

 Andy continued: “That really boosted your confidence and reason for doing it because they’re not going to benefit – the people of Staffordshire – from this ambulance so that was lovely.

 We’ve stopped at The Blythe pub near Uttoxeter, Staffs.
 Walked in as strangers.
 Staff couldn’t have done more for us.
 Made us a Sunday lunch out of hours.
 Regulars had a whip round and just gave us £190 towards the ambulance.
 The generosity of strangers can be staggering. pic.twitter.com/76WPK6SU6u

 — Barcelona to Manchester for an ambulance (@ToAmbulance) June 23, 2019